gameman15/Register/README.md

 	-Description for generic items is last entered barcode (fixed 1.5r3)

 Version 1.5r3:
+	-Description for category items was generic instead of listing the category (fixed 1.5r5)

+Version 1.5r4:
-	-Description for category items was generic instead of listing the category (fixed 1.5r4)
+	-Description for category items was generic instead of listing the category (fixed 1.5r5)

 ========
 CHANGE LOG